eidoom/photo-album/README.md

 * Finish guide
 * Make single automation script
 * Single photo page:
-	* Button to centre image on screen (by scrolling down automatically)
+	* Button to centre image on screen (by scrolling down automatically) - and same for albums
-	* If constrained by width, then use width as limiting dimension instead of height